 FTC Publications for Consumers

-The Equal Employment Opportunity Commission (EEOC) is a federal agency tasked with enforcing employees’ federal rights under Title VII, the Age Discrimination in Employment Act, the Worker Adjustment and Restraining Notification Act, and the Americans with Disabilities Act.
-This organization seeks to ensure (among other things) that criminal record information is not used in a discriminatory manner by employers.
+The Equal Employment Opportunity Commission (EEOC) is a federal agency tasked with enforcing employees’ federal rights against discrimination in the workforce under Title VII of the Civil Rights Act, the Age Discrimination in Employment Act, the Worker Adjustment and Retraining Notification Act, and the Americans with Disabilities Act.

 The Standards for Privacy of Individually Identifiable Health Information (Privacy Rule) established a set of national standards for the protection of confidential health information.
 The U.S. Department of Health and Human Services (HHS) issued the Privacy Rule to implement the requirement of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).